brunexgeek/protogen/README.md

 Some considerations:
 - `optional` is accepted only for compatibility since everything is always optional in protogen and all field types have the `empty` function to check its presence.
-- Exact precision for 64-bit integers (e.g. int64, uint64) is guaranteed only when using up to 53-bits, since JSON numbers are always [IEEE-754 doubles](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#Precision_limitations_on_integer_values).
+- Exact precision for 64-bit integers (e.g. int64, uint64) is guaranteed only when using up to 53 bits, since JSON numbers are always [IEEE-754 doubles](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#Precision_limitations_on_integer_values).
 - C++ integer types are defined by `<cstdint>`.

 ## Limitations